Fair Division with Two-Sided Preferences: Swap Stability

 It is clear that the allocation produced by \Cref{alg:swap-stable-rr} is balanced.
 To establish \Cref{thm:balanced}, we prove the remaining properties of the algorithm, including its polynomial running time, in the following three lemmas.

 \begin{lemma} The output allocation $A$ of Algorithm~\ref{alg:swap-stable-rr} is EF[1,1]. \end{lemma} \begin{proof} By definition of EF[1,1], we need to show that, for all distinct $i,j\in T$, we have $v_i(A_i\setminus X)\ge v_i(A_j\setminus Y)$ for some $X\subseteq A_i$ and $Y\subseteq A_j$ with $|X|,|Y|\le 1$.
-The statement holds trivially if $m\le n$ since each team receives at most one player, so assume that $m > n$.
+The statement holds trivially if $m\le n$ since each team receives at most one participant, so assume that $m > n$.
 Fix arbitrary distinct $i,j\in T$.
-We consider three cases.
+We consider three cases based on the sizes of $A_i$ and $A_j$.
 (In what follows, $\mu$ and $\mu^*$ are as defined in Algorithm~\ref{alg:swap-stable-rr}.)

 First, suppose that $|A_i|=|A_j|$.
 Let $k \coloneqq|A_i| \ge 1$.
 Then,

 where $v_i(\mu_{n(\ell-1)+i}) \ge v_i(\mu_{n\ell + j})$ holds because otherwise the weight of the edge in $\mu$ adjacent to vertex $n(\ell-1)+i \in Q$ can be increased without decreasing the weights of the edges adjacent to vertices $1,2,\dots,n(\ell-1)+i-1 \in Q$, contradicting the definition of $\mu$.